Des Clarke (Neighbours): Reception

 Kate Jackson and Sara Wallis from the Daily Mirror branded Des "jug-eared" and a "lovable bank manager".
 Claudia Pattison from mobile network operator Orange described Des as a "jug-eared Mr Nice" and stated he was one half of the serial's most popular couples.
 The Sydney Morning Herald's Michael Idato called Des and Daphne Neighbours first supercouple.
 Mary Fletcher from Inside Soap commented that Des and Daphne's troubled romance was "one of Neighbours' best storylines."

-To celebrate Neighbours 25th anniversary, a writer for British satellite broadcasting company Sky included Des in their feature on the twenty-five characters who they believed were the most memorable in the series' history.
+To celebrate Neighbours' 25th anniversary, a writer for British satellite broadcasting company Sky included Des in their feature on the twenty-five characters who they believed were the most memorable in the series' history.
 Describing him they state: "Say Des, think Daphne.
 You can't be a happy couple in a soap for long, and the Clarkes were no different, as Daphne was mowed down by a car in 1988.
 You also can't be single in a soap for long, either, so it was only a matter of time before Des saw Jane, the ex-girlfriend of his adoptive son Mike 'Guy "out of Memento" Pearce' Young.
 He left for a new life with a fellow widow, but misery continued to haunt him even off screen: his son Jamie briefly appeared in 2003, with Des apparently having suffered depression and putting his son into care."

 In March 2015, an Inside Soap columnist chose Des's return as one of their "5 of the best from Tuesday night's soaps!", commenting "There's a real blast from the past in Neighbours tonight, as Des Clarke arrives back in town.
 It's been 25 years since he was last on our screens, so you may not recognise him nowadays."
+A Herald Sun reporter included Des and Daphne's wedding and Des's 2015 return in their "Neighbours' 30 most memorable moments" feature.